Adverse Events Following Immunisation (AEFI)

 The management of adverse events following immunisation is an important component of the TGA’s adverse events safety, information and education strategy.
 Further information can be obtained by visiting the TGA Safety Information web page.

 Consumers can report adverse events following immunisation to the TGA or to their relevant state/territory health authority.
-Information on how to report an adverse event following immunisation is available by visiting the TGA Safety Information web page.
+Information on how to report an AEFI is available by visiting the TGA Safety Information web page.

 Report adverse events to: